cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-knowledge-for-research.md

-# Knowledge for System Security Research
+# Knowledge for System and Software Security Research

-In this post, I am maintainling a list of what we should know for system security research based on my experience.
+In this post, I am maintainling a list of what we should know for system and software security research based on my experience.

 ## Programming Language and Tooling

 + Be familiar with C and Python.
+Write self-explainable code.
 Don't use many advanced features of Python in one project, which otherwise introduces difficulty for code reviewers.

 + Learn basic C++ and basic bash.
-Enable linters, e.g., shellcheck, to remove stupid bugs and enable ChatGPT for functionality you do not remember.
+Enable linters, e.g., shellcheck, to remove stupid bugs and use ChatGPT for quick prototyping.

 + Learn Java for object-oriented programming.
-I suggest that even developing in Python/C++, apply the best practice of OOP in Java that is simple and mostly efficient.
+I suggest that even developing in Python/C++, apply the best practice of OOP just like coding in Java, which is simple and easy to understand.

 + Learn how to develop Dockerfile to make your artifact deployable everywhere.
 Learn Docker's entrypoint/arguments/environment variables/volumns/capabilities